okviz/okviz.github.io/_mydocs/www/contributing/content-guidelines.md

 The following types of content are accepted:

 - **Reviews:** Detailed evaluations of individual Power BI visuals.
 [Guidelines for Reviews](./review-guidelines/index.md).
-- **Comparisons:** Side-by-side assessments of two or more visuals to help users choose the best option.
-[Guidelines for Comparisons](./comparison-guidelines.md).
+- **Comparisons:** Side-by-side assessments of two or more visuals to help users’ choice [Guidelines for Comparisons](./comparison-guidelines.md).
 - **Use Cases:** Practical examples of how to use a visual to solve a problem in a specific scenario.
 [Guidelines for Use Cases](./use-case-guidelines.md).
-- **Documentation:** Detailed guides on how to use a visual, including setup, configuration, and best practices.

 ### Media